duglin/tools/demoscript/README.md

   doesn't actually the the command it doesn't change the state of anything.
   Which means it might not work properly if the a command requires a previous command to change something in the system - that change will not be there.
+- `RETRYONFAIL` : Retry all `doit` commands that have unexcepted exit code.

 ## Demoing